Josh0823/SimplyFrank/README.txt

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Common Known Errors / Helpful Tips
+How to Run / Helpful Tips
-	- files must have .fk as the file extension
+	- files written in SimplyFrank must have .fk as the file extension
 	- compile files by typing './frankc <filename.fk>'
 	- execute the assembly by then typing './frank <filename>'
 	- when writing an if statement, putting parenthesis around the statement (Ex. if (x>4)) will generate an error
-	- order of operations works for let commands
+	- order of operations (PEMDAS) works for let commands
-	- using the go to command, you cannot tell the program to go to a variable storing a line number, you must only use numbers
+	- when using the goto command, you cannot tell the program to go to a variable storing a line number, you must only use literal numbers
 	- and/or commands are not valid in conditional statements
-	- do NOT yell at the computer if your code doesn't do what you want, it has feelings, and Frankie will cry.
-	- really though infinite loops are still possible to create pls don't try it
+	- please take a look at the included Example folder to see some SimplyFrank code in action

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Josh Geden & Caitlin Harrington
+Completed Spring 2019